 I can highly recommend Three Kingdoms, which will be showing at the Kammerspiele from Thursday until Tuesday.
 I saw the play late last year – it’s wonderfully acted, focusing on human trafficking, with an Estonian, British and German cast.
 Credit has to go to Estonian artist Ene-Liis Semper for her fantastic stage and costume design.

 Friday’s quieter, with a jazz session in the Glockenbachwerkstatt from 9pm – and one very interesting play – Woyzeck überschrieben.
 Büchner’s incompleted Woyzeck, a tale of a man who only eats peas as part of a medical experiment – and as a result goes mad, was one of my favourite plays from my studies.
-Herzog’s subsequent 1979 movie also had quite an impact on me – Klaus Kinski performed his heart out in the movie, and had one of those unforgettable faces.
+Herzog’s subsequent 1979 movie also had quite an impact on me – Klaus Kinski has one of those unforgettable faces.
 This time, director Sebastian Blasius presents a dance version of the play.
 The performances will be held at i-camp in Entenbachstr. on Friday and Saturday night.

 On Saturday, German singer and actress Nina Hagen is playing at the Muffathalle.
 She’s approaching sixty, and has had quite a life – she studied ballet and dreamed of becoming an opera singer.
 Her stepfather was East-German dissident Wolf Biermann and he helped shape her political views.
 At the age of sixteen, Hagen moved to Poland, to begin her career as a singer.
 She’s most definitely an important cultural figure in Germany, and to see her would be quite an experience.
 Tickets are still available at 35,75 €.

 If you fancy a party afterwards, Corleone (Sendlinger Tor) is celebrating its first birthday – pop along from 9pm to help celebrate.